 Pulse or use an immersion blender to blend the tomatoes.
 Don’t blend too long, just until the desired consistency is reached.
 I prefer homemade pizza sauce a little chunky (as it often is in Italy).
 If needed, thin the sauce by adding a little of the reserved juices at a time.
 Can you believe it’s that easy?
 I know.
 I know!

 If you’re like me and feel like homemade pizza sauce should be cooked before using, don’t worry.
 This sauce does cook just the perfect amount while the pizza bakes.
 The result is a pizza sauce with the most delicious fresh flavor.

 How to Store and Use Homemade Pizza Sauce

 If you’re not using the pizza sauce immediately, store it in an airtight jar in the refrigerator, or freezer.

 To use, spoon a layer of sauce over your prepared pizza dough.

-Bake your homemade pizza in the hottest oven possible and enjoy your creation.
+Bake your homemade pizza in the hottest oven possible, or Pizza Oven, and enjoy your creation.

 - 1 (28 oz.) can/jar whole peeled San Marzano tomatoes